squarewave/labrat/README.md

 all of the necessary information for running the tests.
 Then when you want to run your tests, it just includes this file in such a way that it generates code which handles running the tests.

+## Why just the single header file?

+To me it's an elegant way of writing a library.
+No fussing with package managers or fussing with the fact that Windows still doesn't even have a decent package manager.
+Just drop the file in and you're ready.
+I wish it were my idea, but I actually 100% stole it from [here](https://github.com/nothings/stb).